A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Introduction

 Note that the accumulated regret and instantaneous regret are vectors while the final-time expected regret is a scalar.
 The player's objective is to minimize the final-time expected regret for the choice of the safe and risky arms that maximizes this regret.
 Accordingly, a \emph {minimax optimal player} $p^*$ is a minimizer of the \emph{minimax regret}

 where the set of feasible $p$ is given in the previous paragraph.
 (We will refer to this player $p^*$ as simply an \emph{optimal player} when the context is clear.)

 The \emph{suboptimality parameter or gap} of the arms is given by $\eps = \mu_j - \mu_i$ where $\mu_j$ and $\mu_i$ are the means of the safe and the risky arms, respectively.
-We consider the regime where $\epsilon$ approaches zero as the number of prediction periods $T$ goes to infinity.
+We consider several scaling regimes where $\epsilon$ approaches zero as the number of prediction periods $T$ goes to infinity.

 Reference \cite{bather} considered the Bayesian version of our problem in the context of the following hypothesis test.
 Let the prior distribution be defined by assigning equal probabilities to

 The expected number of times the inferior treatment (the risky arm $i$) is chosen is given by \textit{pseudoregret} $\bar R_T$ (also denoted as \textit{weak regret})